 Each network covers almost all major towns and cities and the speed is comparable from one to another.
-Outside of these large population centres, each network varies dramatically, with some working very well in the north and others working very well in the south.
+Outside of large population centres, each network varies dramatically, with some working very well in the north and others working very well in the south.

 If you’re in doubt, check to see which carrier the locals are using in the specific area you will be visiting.
 If you will be travelling in the country for a while, Metfone is well known for having the most reliable coverage across Cambodia but their speeds are often lower than the competition.